dirkwhoffmann/DeepDrill/docs/_sources/Tutorials/ZoomVideos.md.txt

 Total time: 0.05 sec
 ```
-If no profile had been specified, DeepDrill would have set up the workflow to zoom to the location specified in `spider.loc`.
+If no profile had been specified, DeepDrill would have set up the workflow to zoom to the location specified in `spider.loc` with predefined settings.
 In our example, this would result in a fairly long video.
-To shorten the video, we instructed DeepDrill to read in `tutorial.prf` before setting up the workflow.
+To customize settings, we instructed DeepDrill to read in `tutorial.prf` before setting up the workflow.
 This profile defines two keys:
 ```
+[image]
+width = 3840
+height = 2160

 [video]
 keyframes = 75
 inbetweens = 143
+bitrate = 8000

+[perturbation]
+tolerance = 1e-6
+rounds = 100

+[approximation]
+coefficients = 5
 ```
+The first two keys specify the resolution of the keyframe images.
+The resolution of the generated video will be half the size.
+Hence, a video with a standard HD resolution of 1920 x 1080 pixels will be produced.

-The first key specifies the number of keyframes to calculate.
-The second key specifies how many frames to insert between two consecutive keyframes.
+The next key specifies the number of keyframes to calculate, and the third key specifies how many frames to insert between two consecutive keyframes.
 If the video was recorded at 60 Hz, a value of 60 results in a delay of one second between two keyframes.
 In our case, a value of 143 is given.
 This means that it takes a little more than 2 seconds to get from one keyframe to the next.
 The result is a video with a total length of about 3 minutes.

 Let's take a closer look at the files DeepDrill created in the project directory:
 - `spider.prj`